 The Parish Council owns and maintains the War Memorial and its garden.

 We own the beach to the low tide mark which is quite rare as normally a beach is only owned to the high tide mark.
-We look after and clean Combe Martin Beach to Quality Coast Award standards, despite being challenged by sudden collections of flotsam and jetsam being washed ashore, as well as large amounts of seaweed, especially after a storm.
+We look after and clean the Combe Martin Beach to Quality Coast Award standards, despite being challenged by sudden collections of flotsam and jetsam being washed ashore, as well as large amounts of seaweed, especially after a storm.

 Combe Martin has a number of areas for people to enjoy, which are cared for by the Parish Council.
 We manage Adderstable Woods, Cobblers Park and the areas around both Combe Martin and Newberry Beaches.
 We are responsible for the Parade at Newberry, Hollands Park, Adams Hay and Blackmore Ham Gardens, plus the play area at Arnold’s Plot.
 We maintain over 90 seats, spread throughout the parish, as well as providing and servicing all the dog bins.

 As well as owning the parks and open spaces above, we own a number of buildings.
 The parish owns the Community Centre, Village Hall, Hollands Park Football Club house, the Bowls Club house & green are all leased from the Council and run by their respective charities/clubs/committees.
 The Council also own Seacott and Eberleigh House in Cross Street, which houses Combe Martin Museum and 2 x 2 bedroom apartments which are rented out.

 As well as providing the assets above, the Parish Council responds to planning consultations and other government consultations, and works with other agencies such as North Devon District Council, Devon County Council and the Environment Agency to ensure that things like refuse collections, road repairs and flooding problems are all handled smoothly.